aaronsaray/wordpress-installation-hack-presentation/README.md

 5. Go to plugins and upload plugin from `badguy/sources/wordpress-plugin/hack-website.php`
 6. Activate plugin
 7. Note how the site is back to being installed
-8. Using Good Guy's browser, run the installation process.
+8. Using Good Guy's browser, run the installation process. (database `wordpress` username `root` password is blank, host is `localhost`)
-9. As Bad Guy, request a URL and add `n4v4ac=bHMgLWxh` to the GET parameter - show that the result of `ls -la` was on the bottom of the page
+9. As Bad Guy, request a URL like the first page and add `n4v4ac=bHMgLWxh` to the GET parameter - show that the result of `ls -la` was on the bottom of the page

 ## Explanation